Switch (American TV series): Background

 The series focused on two main characters, Frank MacBride (Eddie Albert) and Pete Ryan (Robert Wagner).
 MacBride was a retired bunco cop who once arrested Ryan, a con man.
 After Ryan's release from prison, the two men opened a detective agency in Los Angeles.
 Their speciality involves the use of confidence tricks to trap criminals into revealing evidence of their guilt.
 Assisting them is another reformed con man, restaurant owner Malcolm Argos (Charlie Callas), and Maggie Philbin (Sharon Gless), Mac and Pete's naive-but-competent receptionist and assistant.

 The series pilot for CBS aired on March 21, 1975, as a 90-minute made-for-television movie.
-During the second season, the series became more serious in tone and more of a traditional crime drama.
 William Bryant joined the cast as Lt.
 Shilton in season two, and Mindi Miller and James Hong joined the cast in season three.
 In the third season, Pete moves into an apartment above Malcolm's bar.

 The modestly successful show was put on hiatus in early 1978, its time slot taken by The Incredible Hulk.
 The remaining 10 unaired episodes were broadcast the following summer before the series was cancelled in August due to low ratings.